 The Board evaluation process is conducted, in alternating years, by either a written questionnaire or by a series of interviews conducted by the independent Chair.
-During Fiscal 2022, each Director completed a written questionnaire regarding the effectiveness of the Board and each Committee on which the Director serves.
-The Corporate Secretary received the completed questionnaires, compiled the results and prepared a summary.
-The summary is used as a basis for discussion by each of the Committees and the Board in identifying opportunities for improving the effectiveness of the Board and its Committees, including potential changes to policies and procedures, in order to enable the Board and each of its Committees to discharge its respective oversight responsibilities.
+During Fiscal 2023, each Director discussed their assessment of the effectiveness of the Board and each Committee on which the Director serves, as well as individual Director performance and Board dynamics with the Chair.
+The Chair prepared a summary of key findings, which is used by each of the Committees and the Board to identify opportunities for improving the effectiveness of the Board and its Committees, including potential changes to policies and procedures, in order to enable the Board and each of its Committees to discharge its respective oversight responsibilities.